Table of Contents Show

 RV Rental Companies

 There are large corporations that rent fleets of similarly equipped RVs.
 The most well-known name is Cruise America, which rents large, standard, and small class C RVs.
-They also rent truck top campers.
+Cruise America also rents truck campers.

-Commercial companies have a standard layout and selections for available RVs.
-You don’t get as much variety in the type of RV you choose.
+Commercial companies like Cruise America have a standard layout and selections for available RVs.
+You don’t get as much variety in the type of RV rental you choose so don’t expect a luxury RV.
 You also won’t find an RV with a personal touch.

 But renting through a company like this can be convenient.
 They have many hubs where you can rent an RV.
 This means you should find one nearby in most major U.S. cities.
 You can also expect certain standard features and maintenance with your RV.